lab-antwerp-1/agile-group-4/planning/design.md

 ## Overview

 We will make a website about car renting and selling (buying) company.
-It will consists of 5 html pages in total.
+It will consist of 5 html pages in total.
 In each page, there will be header (banner+title), navigation bar and footer links.
 Contact nav link will direct user to footer links.
 Footer links will provide Facebook, Twitter, Youtube, Gmail links and also address/tel info.